knative/docs/docs/serving/spec/knative-api-specification-1.0.md

 ## TrafficTarget

-This resource specifies the how the network traffic for a particular Revision or Configuration is to be configured.
+This resource specifies how the network traffic for a particular Revision or Configuration is to be configured.

 <table>